-Reduce the File Size of PDF Documents with Preview in Mac OS X
+Reduce the File Size of PDF Documents on Mac with Preview

 The PDF file format is ubiquitous for good reason, mostly because it allows for perfect preservation of a documents formatting, text, and other elements, but also because it allows for encrypted password protection of documents.
 But let’s face it, sometimes PDF files can be bloated, and something that should be 200k or less can be 1.2MB for no obvious reason, particularly if they have been generated at the OS level from something like printing to a PDF, another file that has been converted to a PDF, or created with an app that just doesn’t offer any compression at all.

-- Open the PDF file that you want to reduce the size for in Preview app (typically Preview is the default PDF viewer in Mac OS X * but if not you can find it in the /Applications/ folder of Mac OS)
+- Open the PDF file that you want to reduce the size for in Preview app (typically Preview is the default PDF viewer in Mac OS * but if not you can find it in the /Applications/ folder of Mac OS)

 - Pull down the “File” menu and choose “Export”